 The representation of the Pomodoro technique in the napcharts below is one possible way to implement the Pomodoro technique.
 There are viable alternatives depending on personally preferred physically/mentally active hours.
 These hours are likely to vary from person to person.

 Recall from the previous section that waking hours in a polyphasic schedule represent time spent on activities, while sleeping hours represent break time from said activities.
-Using this strategy, a short nap of 20 minutes or less on a polyphasic schedule can be a 4th “break” period on the Pomodoro.
-In fact, the idea of inserting a nap during a Pomodoro break as a form of polyphasic sleeping was already a suggestion5.
+Using this strategy, a short nap of 20 minutes or less on a polyphasic schedule can be a 4th “break” period.
+In fact, the idea of inserting a nap during a Pomodoro break as a form of polyphasic sleeping was already suggested5.

 - The first 3 Pomodoro activity-break cycles of a 25-minute focus on a specific activity.